nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Ben: As opposed to the previous edition, which was kind of, like, just at the last minute, "what are we going to do, what are we going to do, what are we going to do?"
 And, like, freaking folks out.
-We have some talks from-- we are a podcast-- have hosted some talks from people who were involved with that saying, hey, that just definitely burned everyone out and did not go over-- even though it went over well, like for users, it definitely had some-- its toll on the developers.
+We have some talks from— we are a podcast— have hosted some talks from people who were involved with that saying, hey, that just definitely burned everyone out and did not go over— even though it went over well, like for users, it definitely had some— its toll on the developers.
 Yeah, we want to avoid that this time.
 If you want to get involved with 2021 edition changes, you want to speak up now and get involved.